open-telemetry/semantic-conventions/docs/database/cosmosdb.md

 The following metrics provide insights into Azure Cosmos DB client operation performance and behavior.

+### Metric: `db.client.operation.count`

+This metric is [required][MetricRequired].

+It captures the total number of operation made by an Azure Cosmos DB account.
+This metric follows the common [db.client.operation.count](/docs/database/database-metrics.md#metric-dbclientoperationduration) definition.

+Refer [db.cosmosdb.operation.request_charge](#metric-dbcosmosdboperationrequest_charge) metrics for dimensions.

 ### Metric: `db.client.operation.duration`

 This metric is [required][MetricRequired].